On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Derivation of the leading-order equations

 The first two equations in \eqref{governing 00} are essentially a second-order system of ordinary differential equations with respect to the variable $z$, in which the other variables $\varphi$ and $\theta$ appear only parametrically.
 Physically, they describe a three-way balance between the Coriolis force, the horizontal pressure gradient force, and the viscous stress caused by the wind.
-They are to be solved in the interval $z\in[z_0,0]$, where $z_0 < 0$ is the fixed depth of the Ekman layer; see figure~\ref{strati}.

-Note that there is no longer a time derivative appearing in \eqref{governing 00}; this is due to the fact that, according to the scaling \eqref{scaling transformation}, the time scales advectively, so the time derivative of the velocity field is multiplied by the Rossby number $\rr$ in the non-dimensional Navier--Stokes equations \eqref{NS uv red} and thus disappears from the leading-order equations.
-A (parametrical) time dependence at leading order could only be forced via a time varying wind $(u_\a,v_\a)$.
-Therefore, with this scaling, the model is necessarily essentially steady.
-In order to have an unsteady model, we would have to choose a much smaller time scale for the time, of the same order as the Rossby number.
-However, we will not pursue this direction in the present paper, instead possibly deferring it to future research.
-For some results on unsteady Ekman flows in the $f$-plane with linear boundary conditions, we refer the reader, for instance, to \citet{lewis2004,ShriraJFM,luigi-time,mioGoverning,c_nlarwa}.